A blank easel

 The Painter’s Trail:

-Want to see the areas of Suffolk (and a little bit of Essex) in Constable County (yes – this part of the country is known as Constable County due to the paintings that Constable produced of this area, which incorporates a large area of South Suffolk/North Essex around Flatford Mill), in the Dedham Vale Area of Natural Beauty (AONB)?
+Want to see the areas of Suffolk (and a little bit of Essex) in Constable Country? (yes – this part of the country is known as Constable Country due to the paintings that Constable produced of this area, which incorporates a large area of South Suffolk/North Essex around Flatford Mill), in the Dedham Vale Area of Natural Beauty (AONB).
 This is accomplished with ease when staying with us at Woodfarm Barns and Barges, simply take a ride, or walk down the Painter’s Trail, to enjoy and take in the breath-taking beauty that the Suffolk countryside has to offer.

 To get planning now, be sure to take a look at all of our Barns and Barges for rent in Suffolk.